← Back to Blog

 Secrets Sprawl Beyond Code

-Traditional security tools focus on scanning code repositories for exposed secrets.
-That’s important—but it misses the bigger picture.
+Traditional security tools scan code repos for exposed secrets.
+That’s important, but it misses most of the surface.

-If you’re only scanning GitHub, you’re missing most of the exposure surface.
+If you’re only scanning GitHub, you’re missing the majority of your exposure.

 The Slack Retention Problem